 Finding appropriate addiction treatment is crucial, as it helps a person place themselves in a safe environment surrounded by medical professionals with their best interests at heart.

 One should never attempt to undergo the fentanyl withdrawal process alone, as this could lead to unforeseen side effects and dangers.
-It is highly recommended that individuals or families seek out fentanyl addiction treatment program with a medical detox so that doctors and nurses can monitor the client and reduce opioid withdrawal symptoms to make the process as safe and comfortable as possible.
+It is highly recommended that individuals or families seek out fentanyl addiction treatment programs with a medical detox so that doctors and nurses can monitor the client and reduce opioid withdrawal symptoms to make the process as safe and comfortable as possible.
 Additionally, solo withdrawal statistically leads to relapse and continued use, making it not only dangerous but likely to fail.
 In seeking an appropriate group of individuals to have one’s back, a person can maximize the effectiveness of their treatment plan, and get back to doing what they love sooner.

 A common treatment program would start with a medical detox (for active users), followed by residential treatment.
 Once complete, the individual would step down into an aftercare program that would include outpatient treatment programs and sober living.
 For more information, please call 877.799.1985 and a member of our care team will be able to assist in making a decision about treatment.

 We know the overdose rate in young people nearly doubled in the years leading up to the pandemic.
 As young adults face more adversity and struggle with their own mental health, it’s likely some will seek street drugs to cope with their lives.

 As fentanyl and other opioids become more prevalent in the drugs people are regularly accessing across the nation, continuous education on the dangers of using it has never been more essential.